General Election: Tuesday, November 6, 2018

 Vote by Mail — Last day to request a mail ballot - November 1, 2018

-Any registered voter in Chicago is eligible to Vote by Mail.
+All registered voters in Chicago are eligible to Vote by Mail.
+The application is open now—apply online.
 Once a mail ballot has been returned to the Board, it cannot be retrieved or withdrawn.
 Ballots must be postmarked by the Election Day.
 For more details on Vote by Mail, refer to the Chicago Board of Election Commissioners website.
 Mail ballots must be postmarked by November 6, 2018.

 Election Day — Tuesday, November 6, 2018

 Verify your location.
 The location of your polling place may have changed.
 Polling place hours are 6 a.m. to 7 p.m.